erapryde/Presentation/index.md

 .fragment Examine the data at the sidebar.

-.fragment Press left to continue.
+.fragment Press right to continue.

 ---